About OB-GYN - Aurora Indian Trail

-Whether you are adding to your family or need exceptional gynecologic care, you’ll find the healthcare you’ve been looking for at our Indian Trail location with Dr. Bernardita Druhan Dr. Druhan strives to help women feel comfortable communicating their concerns and offering guidance whether throughout the course of a pregnancy or routine care.
+Whether you are adding to your family or need exceptional gynecologic care, you’ll find the healthcare you’ve been looking for at our Indian Trail location with Dr. Bernardita Druhan and Dr. Farnaz Ganj.
+They strive to help women feel comfortable communicating their concerns and offering guidance whether throughout the course of a pregnancy or routine care.

 We provide a broad range of services to meet the needs of women of all ages.